robsondepaula/robsondepaula.github.io/README.md

 ## Short bio

 I am a curious person who likes to solve problems by writing code and sometimes integrating existing software in innovative ways.
-For more than twenty years, I have been architecting and designing solutions.
+For more than twenty years, I have been developing and architecting solutions.
 I am on an ongoing, voluntary, and self-motivated pursuit of knowledge for either personal or professional reasons.

 ### Professional experience